 Avg: 2.5 from 288 votes

-|Type:||Trad, 50 ft|
+|Type:||Trad, 50 ft (15 m)|

 |FA:||Tim Powell & Dan Ahlborn, April 1977|

 |Page Views:||10,866 total · 45/month|